Jason Fisk

-Jason Fisk (born September 4, 1972) is an American former professional football defensive tackle who played in the National Football League (NFL).
-He played high school football at Davis High School, and college football at Stanford University, where he lettered four years.
+Jason Fisk (born September 4, 1972) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played high school football at Davis High School, and college football for the Stanford Cardinal, lettering four years.
 He was a member of the Delta Tau Delta fraternity and earned degrees in biology and psychology while at Stanford.

 Career

 Professional career

 Fisk was selected by the Minnesota Vikings with the 35th pick in the seventh round (243rd out of 249 overall) of the 1995 NFL draft.
 He played for the Vikings (1995–1998), Tennessee Titans (1999–2001), San Diego Chargers (2002–2004), Cleveland Browns (2005) and St. Louis Rams (2006).
 While with the Titans, he played in Super Bowl XXXIV, where he recorded a sack of MVP Kurt Warner.
 Fisk retired following the 2006 season.

 Coaching career

 Fisk previously coached for his high school football team, the Davis High School Blue Devils, and then coached at UC Davis.
 He is currently a science teacher at Chartwell High School in Seaside, California.